felixlopz/hubrise-test-task/content/apps/prestashop/en/push-catalog.md

 ### Manually Update Inventory Availability

-To manually push your inventory availability to your PrestaShop store, follow these steps:
+To manually update your inventory on PrestaShop, follow these steps:

 1. Log in to your HubRise account.
 1. Select the HubRise account and location connected with your PrestaShop store.